zhiyuan8/crypto-self-study/DeFi/1-Finance.md

 2. can sensor transactions
 3. take fees

+# DeFi key categories
+1. stablecoins
+2. Lending and Borrowing
+3. Exchanges
+4. Derivatives : A derivative is a contract whose value is derived from another underlying asset such as stocks, commodities, currencies, indexes, bonds, or interest rates.
+5. Fund Management : Fund management is the process of overseeing your assets and managing its cash flow to generate a return on your investments.
+6. Lottery : Putting a DeFi spin onto lotteries allow for the removal of custodianship of the pooled capital unto a smart contract on the Ethereum Blockchain.
+7.

 # smart contract
 user-defined programs running on top of a blockchain
 contracts : code -> storage